 4. Reduced Stress! //

-You have no idea how stressed you are until you work to reduce it.
+This is my favorite of all the benefits to becoming a minimalist!
+It’s hard to see how stressed you are until you work to reduce it.
 How minimalism can help is by finding your trigger points.

 By focusing on what makes you happy and removing the rest, you will be able to find them.
 Yes, you have to look inwards, but it is not as bad as it sounds.